Brian-Magnuson/niter/README.md

-# niter
+# Niter

-The Niter Programming Language
+A fast, statically-typed, programming language with a simple compiler built on LLVM.